This article may contain compensated links. See our full disclosure here

 The museum is well serviced with a big area for prams and strollers.
 They also schedule lots of interesting activities each week and even during school holidays.
-The children’s galleries at the Maritime Museum open 10am to 5pm weekends, holidays & Tuesdays and 2pm to 5pm on other weekdays.
+The children’s galleries at the Maritime Museum open 10am to 5pm daily.

-We also enjoy visiting the Old Royal Naval College visitor centre for interactive displays suitable for children including dress ups and building blocks for budding architects.
+We also enjoy visiting the Old Royal Naval College visitor center for interactive displays suitable for children including dress-ups and building blocks for budding architects.

 There is nothing more English than a creaky old pub and you find several beauties in Greenwich.
-My favourites are on the far side of Greenwich Park overlooking the Thames.
+My favorites are on the far side of Greenwich Park overlooking the Thames.

 The Cutty Sark – Wonderful views of the river Thames with a distinctly ship like interior

 The Trafalgar Tavern – this Regency era pub often hosted Charles Dickens who preferred their famous whitebait supper.

 The 18th-century market is a must-do for all visitors to Greenwich.
 Recently extended and refurbished, Greenwich Market is home to a variety of traders selling everything from antiques, art, crafts and design goods and gourmet food.

 When the sun is out we like to buy our lunch supplies here and head across to the parks and gardens for a picnic.

 Greenwich Market is open 7 days a week from 10.30am to 5.30pm with a different focus depending on the day – find out more on the Greenwich Market website.